Manual Well Pump Effort Calculator

 30 82.5 8.41

-These values increase almost linearly with depth because the calculation assumes the water column height is the main changing factor.
-In practice, the feel of pumping may vary during the stroke, but the table is still useful for comparing one installation to another.
+These values rise almost linearly with depth because the calculation treats the water column height as the main changing factor.
+In practice, the feel of pumping can vary during the stroke, but the table is still useful when you want to compare one installation with another.

-This calculator is intentionally simplified.
+This manual well pump effort calculator is intentionally simplified so it can give a quick planning estimate rather than a full engineering design review.
 It assumes the main load comes from lifting a water column with a piston-style manual pump and that the lever behaves like an ideal rigid mechanism.
-Real pumps can depart from this model in several ways.
+Real pumps can depart from that picture in several ways.

-First, actual pumping force often changes throughout the stroke.
-Valve opening resistance, seal friction, rod alignment, and dynamic water movement can create peaks that are higher than the average estimate.
+First, the force required to operate a manual well pump often changes during the stroke.
+Valve opening resistance, seal friction, rod alignment, and moving water can create peaks that are higher than the average estimate shown here.
 Second, the effective lift may differ from the static water depth if the water table drops during pumping or if suction and delivery conditions change.
-Third, the model uses a single efficiency value to represent all losses, even though those losses may vary with speed, wear, and maintenance condition.
+Third, the model uses a single efficiency value to represent all losses, even though those losses can vary with speed, wear, maintenance, and overall condition.

 The calculation also does not estimate flow rate, stroke length, fatigue, or ergonomic comfort directly.
-A pump that is theoretically operable may still be awkward if the handle height is poor, the stroke is too long, or the operator must pump continuously for many minutes.
+A pump that is theoretically operable may still feel awkward if the handle height is poor, the stroke is too long, or the operator must pump continuously for many minutes.
 Human capability matters just as much as raw force.
-Sustained manual power is limited, so a design that looks acceptable for one or two strokes may still be impractical for filling large containers repeatedly.
+Sustained manual power is limited, so a design that looks acceptable for one or two strokes may still be impractical when you need to fill large containers repeatedly.

 Formula: W = F_w h